 The passenger prepares their bike by removing any detachable or loose items.
 They inform the bus operator that they will be loading their bike.

-Finally, they raise the support arm over the front tire to secure the bike.
+Finally, raise the support arm over the front tire to secure the bike.
 The support arm should be resting on the tire itself.

 After lifting the bike out of the rack, the passenger needs to return the rack to the upright position if there isn't another bike in the rack.